 2. Byju’s – $15b:

 Byju’s is an Indian multinational company headquartered in Bengaluru, India.
-Founded by Byju Raveendran and Divya Gokulnath in 2011, it provides online education courses to explain Academic subjects and concepts to students.
-Byju’s is currently one of India’s hottest startups, valued at approximately $15 billion.
+Founded by Byju Raveendran and Divya Gokulnath in 2011, it provides online education courses to explain academic subjects and concepts to students.
+Byju’s is currently one of India’s hottest startups, valued at about $15 billion.

 Byju’s is India’s largest school learning app and education provider, and the company offers students a highly adaptive, engaging, and effective learning program that offers highly adaptive, engaging learning experiences.
 With Byju, technology plays a critical role in transforming both student learning and the way teachers teach.